Grand Lodge of Indiana

 The Grand Lodge of Free & Accepted Masons of Indiana is one of two statewide organizations that oversee Masonic lodges in the state of Indiana.
 It was established on January 13, 1818.
-The Grand Lodge of Indiana's offices and archives are located in the Indianapolis Masonic Temple.
+In 2016 the number of Freemasons in the Grand Lodge of Indiana was 55,553 amongst its 394 separate lodges, currently making it the sixth largest Masonic jurisdiction in the U.S. The Grand Lodge of Indiana's offices and archives are located in the Indianapolis Masonic Temple.
+The historically black Most Worshipful Prince Hall Grand Lodge of Indiana F&AM is the second regular Masonic grand lodge in the state, and it was originally established in 1856 as the Independent Union Grand Lodge of Free and Accepted Masons of the State of Indiana (National Compact).
+The two grand lodges agreed to mutual recognition in May 1998, and they jointly share sovereignty over the Masonic fraternity in Indiana.

 Pre-1900

 The first Lodge in Indiana was created by residents of Vincennes, Indiana.
 They sought a dispensation to create the Lodge from Louisville, Kentucky's Abraham Lodge #8 in 1806.
 One was granted in 1807, but due to the distance, they were not able to constitute the lodge.
 After a second dispensation was sought in 1808, a lodge was formed on March 13, 1809, and the officers were initiated.
 Other lodges in the Indiana Territory founded by the Grand Lodge of Kentucky were Madison (1815), Charlestown (1816), Melchizedek in Salem (1817), Pisgah in Corydon, Lawrenceburg, Rising Sun, and Vevay (1817).
 On May 9, 1817, the Grand Lodge of Ohio granted a dispensation for Brookville Harmony Lodge in Brookville, Indiana; this lodge would remain under the Grand Lodge of Ohio for two years following the founding of Indiana's Grand Lodge.

 After Indiana attained statehood, it qualified for its own Grand Lodge.
 While attending the annual meeting of the Grand Lodge of Kentucky in September 1817, members of several lodges within the new state agreed to meet in Corydon with representative from all lodges and discuss the viability of forming a Grand Lodge with the State of Indiana.
 On December 3, 1817, discussion began as to whether a Grand Lodge for Indiana should be formed, 354 days after Indiana gained statehood.
 Eleven Freemasons from the various lodges in Indiana met in Corydon, and decided to initiate the new Grand Lodge.
 Amongst these was the first Lieutenant-governor of Indiana, Christopher Harrison.
 Thus, the Grand Lodge of Indiana was chartered on January 13, 1818, at the presently-named Schofield House, owned by Alexander Lanier, father of James Lanier and a Freemason as well, in Madison, Indiana.
-Only three Freemasons were at both meetings.
+Only three Freemasons attended both meetings.
 The first Grand Master of Indiana was Alexander Buckner of Charlestown, who would later become a United States senator from Missouri.

-The Grand Lodge would have its first annual meeting in Charlestown, and would alternate between cities until in 1828 it met in Indianapolis, where it has met ever since.
+The Grand Lodge would have its first annual meeting in Charlestown, and would alternate between several southern Indiana towns until its 1828 meeting at Indianapolis, where it has remained ever since.